starrYYxuan/LeCo/README.md

-# LeCo
+# LeCo: Learning From Correctness Without Prompting Makes LLM Efficient Reasoner
-This the implementation of LeCo
+This is the implementation of LeCo: